Reach the real crowd in crowdfunding with a crowdfunding marketing strategy and don’t join the 60% of campaigns that fail to reach their funding goal

 This post is a follow-up to a post last week on the different resources in crowdfunding campaign marketing and how to get the most bang for your buck.
 Social media is all the rage and a lot of people spend their entire budget but it’s still some of the old school resources like offline marketing that bring the most supporters to your crowdfunding project.

 In this post, I want to wrap-up the topic with insight from seven experts on marketing and share their very best advice on how to get people to your campaign through marketing.
 Remember, your crowdfunding marketing strategy is the second stage in crowdfunding success.
-If you haven’t read my post on the crowdfunding pre-launch stage or the Ultimate Guide to Pre-launch Crowdfunding, that’s where you should start.

 Cash from the Crowd with Viral Marketing